Greg Williams

 2018 London Showcase Recap

-In this presentation, Greg will share insights and best practices for organizations to optimize this new way of working for maximum engagement and productivity.
+In this presentation, Greg will share insights and best practices for organisations to optimise this new way of working for maximum engagement and productivity.
 He will discuss:

-• Why purpose must be at the core of everything your organization does
+• Why purpose must be at the core of everything your organisation does

-• Why organizations need to press reset with their people
+• Why organisations need to press reset with their people

 • Why futureproofing your business is more important than ever

-• How to integrate increased automation within organizations
+• How to integrate increased automation within organisations

 • Moving KPIs from productivity to adaptability

-• How organizations should think about innovation as they look toward the future
+• How organisations should think about innovation as they look toward the future

 • Leading and communicating with distributed workforces